 If a patient’s condition improves during Hospice Care, they can be discharged from Hospice Services and can return to curative treatment, based on their choice.
 If needed, they can later return to Hospice Care.

 A hospice patient can’t change his or her mind and return to curative treatment even if their prognosis hasn’t changed.

 A patient can go on and off Hospice Care as needed—or if they change their mind and decide to return to curative treatment.
 They may also enter hospitals for certain types of treatment if it involves improving their quality of life.

 Hospice care is limited to a maximum of six months.

-In the U.S., many insurance companies, as well as the Medicare Hospice Benefit, require that a terminally ill patient has a prognosis of six months or less to start hospice, but a terminally-ill patient can receive Hospice Care for as long as necessary.
+In the U.S., many insurance companies and the Medicare Hospice Benefit require that a terminally ill patient has a prognosis of six months or less to start hospice.
+Still, a terminally-ill patient can receive Hospice Care for as long as necessary.

 We understand that a one-size-fits-all plan doesn't actually fit all.
 Daily care can include anything from hygiene to supervision to support the patient and their family.
 We will take the time to get to know you and develop an individualized care plan that fits your specific needs.
 Contact Fairmont Hospice today to learn more about our services.